Menu

 • Work is underway to address all or a subset of recommendations.

-• Consultant hired to study and provide advice as to how certain recommendations should be addressed.
+• A consultant is hired to study and provide advice as to how certain recommendations should be addressed.

-• All recommendations have been addressed and needed changes implemented.
+• All recommendations have been addressed, and changes need to be implemented.

 • All or some of the recommendations have been ignored or marginalized.